jharwell/libra/docs/usage/configure-time.rst

    Enable compiler optimizations native to the current machine.
 This will likely make code compiled in this way *only* runnable on the current machine.
 Not recommended for use with docker/CI pipelines.

    .. versionadded:: 0.9.15

-.. cmake:variable:: LIBRA_UNSAFE_OPT

-   :default: NO
-   :type: BOOL

-   Enable compiler optimizations which are considered "unsafe"; that is, can change numerical results.
-Most of these pertain to relaxing floating point rigor.
-Tread carefully!!!

-   .. versionadded:: 0.9.15